Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 ---

-## 3. Simple Address Label
+## 4. Simple Address Label
-probelm statement: Take name, city, and country from the user and print complete detail of a person.
+`probelm statement`: Take name, city, and country from the user and print complete detail of a person.

 Input:
 Ali